 - Feeding patients, measuring and recording their food and liquid intake

 - Emptying bedpans

 - Post-mortem care

 - Learn more about expectations and requirements by clicking HERE

 Who can take this SRNA class?

 The class is open to individuals age 17 years or older.
-The State of Kentucky requires that students pass a criminal background check (see link below), a TB assessment and a 2-step TB skin or blood test.
+Applicants must pass a background check (no felony convictions – see link below) and cannot be listed on the Nurse Aide Abuse Registry or the Kentucky Adult Caregiver Misconduct Registry.
+Prospective students must also pass a drug screen, TB assessment and a 2-step TB skin or blood test.
 Students will also need to have the ability to perform the duties of a nurse aide (bending, twisting, standing, lifting, etc.).